SonnyK33/obsidian/Sources/Tranches -WIP.md

 References: GS primer
 [[Second Leg Down]]

+Tranches are subsections of credit indices which allow you to take a view on the number of defaults in a set period, as well as correlations between single names.
+The lowest tranche - the equity - represents the first 15 defaults for the HY index.
+As defaults occur, the lowest tranches become impaired first.
+Taking a short risk position in one of the junior tranches allows you take a view that defaults will occur without picking the names.
+The equity tranche will underform (on a delta hedged basis) the rest of the tranches as dispersion increases, so tranches also allow you to take a view regarding correlation/dispersion.

 TODOs:
 - link w/ delta
 - atom giving gist of tranche
 - molecule comparing to put spreads and capital structure trades
 - link with trade framework - under what scenarios would certain trades work?
 	- link w/ second leg down - what trade to do when vol already high and spreads are wide?
+- compare implied correlation w/ implied correlations from equity index/single name volatilities

 Indices
 - indices give exposure to a portfolio of individual CDS contracts